NorthernMagic/Ptera-Web-Guides/Windows Quickstart Web.md

 ⚠️ If you get an error saying you aren't on the whitelist, DM a moderator and they will get things sorted out.
 Try to rejoin after that.

 ### ✅ You have everything needed to join our server.
 We highly recommend installing some mods to improve Minecraft's performance.
+You can end here, but follow sections 4+ to install mods if you'd like.